givemepower8/Phaser3Practices/docs/COC.md

 Depending on your opponent's base, you can choose using air troop or ground troop.
 If your target's air defense is weak, prefer air attack.
 Otherwise, prefer ground attack.

 Always try to lure the CC troop out first.
-Lure the CC troops to corner and drop poison and deploy 6 to 8 archers circle around to kill CC troops.
+Lure the CC troops to corner, and drop poison spell and deploy 6 to 8 archers circle around to kill CC troops.
+Circle will make the CC troop stay in the poison longer.

 The following strategy may vary: